tinuva/SDRPlusPlusBrown/docs/tx.md

 Select bandwidth (start with 48khz).
 Press play button on the top.
 You must see the waterfall and hear the noise.
 The ADC gain includes both amplification and attenuation in one control.
 If there's ADC overflow, it will be drawn in red.
-There's no automatic maximum gain now.
+As of present, there's no automatic maximum gain now.

 The filters selection below works.
 On stock HL2, it controls low-pass transmit filters.
 On my other model pass-band receive filters.
 The checkboxes here are not synchronized with the current frequency yet.

-### Switching to TRX view
+### Switching to TRX layout

-By default, sdr++ brown fork comes with TRX view disabled.
+By default, sdr++brown comes with TRX layout disabled.
 You can enable it in the settings:

 ![](tx_layout.jpg)

 Press "SSB trx" to switch to the TRX layout.
-Select "Phone layout" if you prefer some tweaks on Android, such as wider sliders and shorter frequency range selector (the artifact of vertical layout ages).
+Select "Phone layout" if you prefer some tweaks on Android, such as wider scrolling sliders and shorter frequency range selector (the artifact of vertical layout ages).

-Android smartphone users: You must select smaller font in the "Display section" for all controls to fit the screen of your phone.
+Android smartphone users: You must select smaller scaling factor in the "Display section" so all controls could fit the small screen of your phone.

 TRX layout differs from receiving layout:

 * Left menu overlays the waterfall.
-It means, when left menu is active, layout is not resized, and while menu is active, waterfall touch events are disabled.
+It means, when left menu is active, waterfall is not resized, and while menu is active, touch events are disabled in waterfall.
 To navigate waterfall, close menu first.
 * On the right side there's area with buttons.
 Buttons control the transmitter.
-* Rightmost, two inertial encoders.
+* On the far right, there are two inertial encoders.
 Larger one is TUNE knob, at the bottom.
-Smaller one on top is the VOLUME/ZOOM/BRIGHTNESS knob.
+Smaller one on top is the VOLUME / ZOOM / BRIGHTNESS knob.
 You are expected to scroll knobs with your fingers.

 ![](tx_knobs.jpg)

 ### Search mode

-Before you talk, you can search in the band, change bands and do some sound setup.
+Before you talk, you can search in the frequency band, change bands and do some sound setup.

 ![](tx_search_buttons.jpg)

-* "Zoom/", "Volums/", "Brightness/" toggles the function of the upper encoder / knob.
+* "Zoom/", "Volume/", "Brightness/" toggles the function of the upper encoder / knob.
 * "Audio Cfg" opens audio settings
 * "Waterfall" tries to auto-adjust waterfall brightness.
 Nobody loves it.
 Use small knob.
 * "Mode" allows quick access to bands and modulations.
 There are some useful defaults like automatic USB/LSB